-COURSE SU J BJECT CM 1PT NUMBER 310 TITLE Artificia al Intelligence Survey TYPE OF CH I ANGES.
-Pleas se type 'X' for the app oropriate revision(s): Course number Units Prerequisite Title Description $\boxtimes$ Equivalent Statement $\boxtimes$ indicate add allows, drag expand.
-Plea specific cour Introduction Provides a intelligence game play: proving; quantity A survey introduction courses. probability robotics, v WORDING/DESCRIPTION EDITS.
+COURSE SU J BJECT CM PT NUMBER 310 TITLE Artificial Intelligence Survey TYPE OF CH ANGES.
+Pleas e type 'X' for the app oropriate revision(s): Course number Units Prerequisite Title \boxtimes Description Equivalent □ Statement indicate add allows, drag expand.
+Plea specific cour WORDING/DESCRIPTION EDITS.
 Indicate deleted or changed text using strike through, indicate added or new text using underline.
 If you need to enter more text than the box allows, drag the endpoint of the text box to make it bigger, as it will not automatically expand.
 Please review the "Equivalency statements" section under Information about specific course components if changing equivalent statement(s).
-Introduction to Artificial Intelligence Survey CMPT 310 (3) Provides a unified discussion of the fundamental approaches to the problems in artificial intelligence.
-The topics considered are: representational typology and search methods; game playing, heuristic programming; pattern recognition and classification; theorem-proving; question answering systems; natural language understanding; computer vision.
-A survey of modern approaches for artificial intelligence (Al).
-Provides an introduction to a variety of Al topics and prepares students for upper-level courses.
-Topics include: problem solving with search; adversarial game playing; probability and Bayesian networks; machine learning; and applications such as robotics, visual computing and natural language.
-Prerequisite: CMPT 225 and (MACM 101 or (ENSC 251 and ENSC 252)), all with a minimum grade of C Students EAR FOR CHANGES Summer 2 year (please enter in textbox)
+Introduction to Artificial Intelligence-Survey-CMPT 310 (3) Provides a unified discussion of the fundamental approaches to the problems in artificial intelligence.
+The topics considered are: representational typology and search methods; game playing, heuristic programming; pattern recognition and classification; theorem-proving; question-answering systems; natural language understanding; computer vision.
+A survey of modern approaches for artificial intelligence (AI).
+Provides an introduction to a variety of AI topics and prepares students for upper-level courses.
+Topics include: problem solving with search; adversarial game playing; probability and Bayesian networks; machine learning; and applications such as robotics. visual computing and natural language.
+Prerequisite: CMPT 225 and (MACM 101 or (ENSC 251 and ENSC 252)), all with a minimum grade of C Students with credit for CMPT 410 may not take this course for further credit.
+EAR FOR CHANGES rear (please enter in Summer 2 022